FazonPlay/Fullstack_Project/README.md

 1. **User Creation/Modification** - Data is saved, but changes aren't immediately visible.
 You'll need to refresh or check the user list manually.
 2. **Unsorted User List** - Finding a specific user can be difficult since the list isn't sorted.
 3. **You can delete yourself whilst an admin**
+4. **After account creation, you have to manually go back to the login page**

 ---